turleshin/Airchain-Rollup/README.md

 # Airchain-Rollup
-I create this repo guide you to create a rollup with Airchain and Avail DA.
+How to create a rollup with Airchain and Avail DA /Eigen DA